mseg-dataset/mseg-api/README.md

 This repo is the first of 4 repos that introduce our work.
 It provides utilities to download the MSeg dataset (which is nontrivial), and prepare the data on disk in a unified taxonomy.

-In a few weeks, we will add the `TaxonomyConverter` class to this repo that supports on-the-fly mapping to a unified taxonomy during training.

-Three additional repos will be introduced in April and May 2020:
+Three additional repos will be introduced in May and June 2020:
 - ` mseg_semantic`: provides HRNet-W48 Training (sufficient to train a winning entry on the [WildDash](https://wilddash.cc/benchmark/summary_tbl?hc=semantic_rob) benchmark)
 - `mseg_panoptic`: provides Panoptic-FPN and Mask-RCNN training, based on Detectron2
 - `mseg_mturk`: provides utilities to perform large-scale Mechanical Turk re-labeling